aftly/Flags/README.md

 </p>

 ## ❔ About
-- **Flags** is a free and open source Android app for displaying various flags of the world with categorisation for descriptions and user sorting, and a flag guessing game.
+- **Flags** is a free and open source Android app for displaying various flags of the world with categorisation for descriptions and user sorting and a flag guessing game.

 - *This app is currently in alpha and is feature incomplete.
 Feedback is welcome, please submit feature requests and issues via [GitHub Issues](https://github.com/aftly/Flags/issues).*
 <br>